Should You Buy a Mossberg Silver Reserve II?

 For the price, you really can’t beat the Silver Reserve.
 Aesthetically, the craftsmanship is unmatched for the price.

 At the same time, the price is also it’s Achille’s heel.
-It just isn’t possible to manufacture a durable, dependable, high-quality over-under.
+It just isn’t possible to manufacture a durable, dependable, high-quality over-under for under $1,000.

 This isn’t to say the Mossberg Silver Reserve isn’t worth the money.
 It really depends how you plan to use it.
 If you want a stylish over-under to take out every once in a while, or give as a gift, this is a great choice.

 If you’re looking for something to use every weekend, pick something else.
-In that case, you’re better off either spending a little sum of money on a really nice pump-action or saving for a better over-under.
+In that case, you’re better off either spending your $600 on a really nice pump-action or saving for a better over-under.